Luminarys/Eientei/README.md

 3. In the two secret config files and using the generated secret, set the `secret_key_base` parameter.
 4. In your two secret configs, look through the settings and set them accordingly:
     * Set the `use_ia_archive` option to true if you would like automatic archivals.
 If enabled fill out the fields accordingly.
     * Set the `fallback_service` to true if you're migrating from a previous service.
-If you enable it, set the url parameter, making sure not to add on a trailing /.
+If you enable it, set the url parameter, making sure not to add on a trailing / and look at the alert params.
     * Configure all settings in the general configuration and database configuration sections.

 ### Setup